 In Nov 2006 we contacted John Mason.
-We were recommended them by a friend of ours who had emigrated a year previous.
-John Mason made the transition from one side of the world to the other so easy.
+We were recommended them by a friend of ours who had emigrated a year previously.
+John Mason made the transition from one side of the world to the other so easily.
 In February 2007 a team of 2 John Mason ‘movers’ knocked at the door.
 The next day, a container was reversing up our drive and our life was shipped in front of our very eyes.
-We found the emigration process simple and straight forward, which made the move to NZ that much less stressful.
+We found the emigration process simple and straightforward, which made the move to NZ that much less stressful.

-Early April 2007 and we were contacted by John Mason’s moving partner in Taranaki.
+Early in April 2007 and we were contacted by John Mason’s moving partner in Taranaki.
 On 12th April 2007, the doorbell rang and the door to door service was completed.
-Taranaki is one of New Zealand’s best kept secrets.
+Taranaki is one of New Zealand’s best-kept secrets.
 It gets a bit of rain and is like the lake district in many ways, much ‘greener’ than Australia, plus there are no snakes, poisonous spiders or crocodiles here!
 Since moving to NZ we haven’t looked back once.
-The children settled into school well and we enrolled them in lots of after school activities during the first year we were here.
+The children settled into school well and we enrolled them in lots of after-school activities during the first year we were here.

 My job itself is also very rewarding.
-It’s more diverse, there’s less demarcation and a big overlap into other areas.
+It’s more diverse, there are less demarcation and a big overlap into other areas.
 Taranaki….
 I don’t really know what else to say, apart from that we love the place.

 We are perhaps not typical of migrants to NZ, being around 70.
 We have come to join our daughter having 2 children and 5 grandchildren in Oceania.
 We hope to spend the rest of our lives here.